shabbir32/android-kernel-rosy/README.md

 ##### 3.18-upstream:
 ```
-Contains linux-3.18.y branch of linux-stable and f2fs-stable.
+Contains 3.18 upstream commits, backports from Linus' tree, and occasionally commits that didn't make it to Linus' tree.
 ```

 ##### LA.UM.8.6.r1-04400-89xx.0: